aquietone/docs/aqobot/classes/brd.md

 ## Song Rotations

-Choose between 3 different sets of songs for the Bard to use:

-* `melee` -- Plays songs which are beneficial to melee classes

-    1. Aria
-    2. Spiteful Lyric
+The Bard will use thw following songs:

+* Aura: Swapped in as needed
+* Aria: Always up
-    3. Song of Suffering
+* Song of Suffering: Always up
-    4. War March
-    5. Pulse
-    6. Dirge
+* War March: Always up
+* Pulse: Always up

+* Yelinak's Insult: Used every 3-4 casts for Synergy proc
+* Composite: Used on CD
+* Crescendo: Used on CD
+* Dirge: Used on CD
+* Slumber Mez: Used when 2 or more mobs are in camp and single target mez is enabled
+* Wave Mez: Used when AE count is exceeded and AE mez is enabled

+In addition to the songs above, the spell set can be configured with one of three options to use songs which fit the group composition.

+### melee

-* `meleedot` -- Plays songs which are beneficial to melee classes as well as DoT songs
+Plays additional songs which are beneficial to melee classes:

+* Spiteful Lyric

+### meleedot

+Plays DoT songs:

-    1. Chant of Flame
+* Chant of Flame
-    2. Aria
-    3. War March
-    4. Chant of Disease
+* Chant of Disease
-    5. Song of Suffering
-    6. Pulse
-    7. Dirge
-    8. Change of Frost
+* Change of Frost

+### caster

-* `caster` -- Plays songs which are beneficial to caster classes
+Plays additional songs which are beneficial to caster classes:

-    1. Aria
-    2. Arcane
+* Arcane
-    3. Fire Debuff Aria
+* Fire Debuff Aria
-    4. Song of Suffering
-    5. War March
-    6. Psalm of Potency
+* Psalm of Potency
-    7. Pulse
-    8. Dirge

-All 3 spell sets will also use:

-* Yelinak's Insult (Synergy nuke)
-* Composite
-* Crescendo
-* Slumber Mez
-* Wave Mez

 ## Other Abilities

-The Bard will also use the following on cooldown:
+The Bard will also use the following:

 AAs: